10 Great Tips on How To Lose Weight With Your Dog

 Exercise not only burns calories, but it can also help to reduce stress levels and to release feel-good hormones or endorphins that should naturally make you feel better and less hungry.

 Be proactive and take on a positive outlook for you and your dog.
-Set fitness goals and remember to keep it fun for both of you.
+Set reasonable fitness goals and remember to keep it fun for both of you.

 Watch the diet and snacks